MikielAgutu/typ-site/src/docs/getting-started.md

 Notice the contents of `post-script.md` now appears before `text.md`.

-In this context, `typ typeset` will look for all the Markdown files in the working directory.
+In Projects, `typ typeset` will look for all the Markdown files in the working directory.
 The files are sorted in alphabetical order using the file name, and then combined.
 The combined text is then used to produce a formatted PDF.

 You'll have to use a naming convention to ensure the files appear in the correct order.
 For instance, rename `text.md` to `001-text.md`, and `post-script.md` to `002.post-script.md`.